 Size

-VHY is by far the biggest dividend ETF in the Australian market with over $4.2 billion under management.
-The next largest ETF is a tenth of its size, with SYI managing $447 million.
+VHY remains the largest dividend ETF in Australia with over $6.2 billion in funds under management (FUM).
+The next largest ETF is a tenth of its size, with SYI managing almost $566 million, followed by IHD with $357 million, and RDV with $306 million.

 Costs and slippage

 SYI is the lowest cost ETF in the category with an annual fee of 0.20%.
-VHY comes out on top with the lowest slippage (buy/sell spreads) of 0.03% against its peer group (which averages 0.10%).
+VHY comes out on top with the lowest slippage (buy/sell spreads) of 0.03% against its peer group (which averages 0.13%), while DVDY has the widest spread at 0.19%..

 Liquidity

-VHY has the most liquidity with over $5.6 million trading per day.
-The remaining ETFs are not as liquid given their limited trading activity with SYI trading almost $1.3 million per day while IHD and RDV trade around $230,000 and $170,000 a day respectively.
+VHY has the most liquidity with $15.6 million traded per day.
+The remaining ETFs are not as liquid given their limited trading activity with SYI being the only other ETF to trade over $1 million per day.

 Returns and dividend yield